 The restaurant caters to absolutely everyone.
-I’m vegan and I had a 3-course meal of Bolivian Quinoa Soup, spaghetti bolognese with lentils and TVP, with chocolate cake and sorbet.
+I ate vegan with a 3-course meal of Bolivian Quinoa Soup, spaghetti bolognese with lentils and TVP, with chocolate cake and sorbet.

 It’s a 10/10 from me!
-Hilariously, we were asked to not lick the walls as it apparently messes with the structure of the building.
+Oddly, we were asked to not lick the walls as it apparently messes with the structure of the building.